RedisGrafana/grafana-redis-explorer/README.md

 ## Getting Started

-Use the `grafana-cli` tool to install from the command-line (when added to the official repository):
+Use the `grafana-cli` tool to install from the command line:

 ```bash
 grafana-cli plugins install redis-explorer-app
 ```

-For Docker instructions and installation without Internet access, follow [Quickstart](https://redisgrafana.github.io/quickstart/) page.
+For Docker instructions and installation without Internet access, follow the [Quickstart](https://redisgrafana.github.io/quickstart/) page.

 ### Open Grafana and enable Redis Explorer plug-in